AutoRABIT Salesforce DevOps in Provar Test

 Step 7: Specify the license file you just created and select Upload.

-Note: Even though you can upload and select the license file, it does not validate the license key yet.
-You will not know if the license you’ve uploaded is valid until you run a test CI Job in AutoRABIT.
+Note: Although you can upload and select the license file, it does not validate the license key yet.
+You will not know if your uploaded license is valid until you run a test CI Job in AutoRABIT.

-Once you’ve added all of the above plugins, don’t forget to click Save (this is located within the top left of the Plugins section) before exiting the application.
+Once you’ve added all of the above plugins, don’t forget to click Save (located within the top left of the Plugins section) before exiting the application.

 Setting up Version Control in AutoRABIT

-After you have added the Git plugin, you can then register your Git Repository to AutoRABIT.
+After adding the Git plugin, you can register your Git Repository to AutoRABIT.
 This guide assumes that you have already set up a repository and checked in your Provar Project there.
-You can read more information about installing the VCS plugin(s) in Provar and checking in to a repository here: Introduction to Git Integration
+You can read more information about installing the VCS plugin(s) in Provar and checking in to a repository here: Introduction to Git Integration.

 If you are using GitHub, here is an example of what your repository should look like: